British ‘Beatle’ terrorist given life sentence over deaths of Western hostages

 The court heard statements from some of the victims’ loved ones, including those of US journalist James Foley.

-His mother, Diane Foley, told Elsheikh his “hatred overtook your humanity” as she delivered her victim impact statement, noting that it was the eight-year anniversary of her son’s death.
+His mother, Diane Foley, said it was the eight-year anniversary of her son’s death.

-“This trial has revealed the horrific human rights crimes you committed while part of Isis,” she said, addressing him directly.
+“This trial has revealed the horrific human rights crimes you committed while part of Isis,” she told Elsheikh.

 “Your hatred overtook your humanity.”